- Pain relief from toothache, abscesses and dry socket

 There are certain dental emergencies that require immediate attention, no matter what time of day or night they occur.
 Other dental problems aren't quite so serious and a next-day appointment will suffice.
 So what do you do if you need immediate dental care in Auburn, AL?

 Often, people facing dental trauma start panicking and get confused with regards to the immediate steps they should take.
 Naturally, when you’re in so much pain you want a quick solution, and the first thing that might come to mind may be heading to the hospital emergency room.
 Your local emergency room will certainly be able to administer pain relief and help treat any external injuries, but they aren't always properly equipped to deal with all oral accidents.

 So what should you do?
 Well, a good starting point is our 24-hour dental emergency hotline which will connect you to a dentist available nearby.
-This local rate hotline is available round the clock and might be the fastest way to find an emergency dentist in Auburn, AL.
+This toll-free hotline is available round the clock and might be the fastest way to find an emergency dentist in Auburn, AL.

 If you can't connect with a suitable 24-hour urgent dental care clinic for some reason and you believe you need immediate medical attention, please do head to an emergency room.

 Does your condition qualify as a dental emergency?

 Before moving on to our list of emergency dentists in Auburn, we’d like you to help you understand more about emergency dental conditions so that you can make the right decision in opting for urgent dental care.

 Most dental problems develop over time and can be picked up with regular checkups before they develop into anything more serious.
 But there are some cases when the condition is severe enough to warrant an emergency dental appointment.